HymHust/Benchmark/README.md

-# cross_machine_benchmark
+# benchmark
-A cross-machine method using TensorFlow for fault diagnosis under reasonable benchmark
+A reasonable evaluation benchmark for fault diagnosis using TensorFlow